 My heart was made to create, it makes me happy!
 I have to watch myself because this kind of detailed designing, and making things like this can totally consume me.
-I have quite the collection of odd-n-in pieces of jewelry from over the years.
+My collection of odd-n-in pieces of jewelry from over the years proved to be valuable, finally.
 I knew I had saved all the broken necklaces, bracelets, only “one earring”, leftover buttons, spare parts from different mechanical things for a reason.
 I just didn’t know what reason, until I started really looking at how to put this type of costume together.

 I did pick up a few packs of small items at Hobby Lobby; such as sprockets, clock faces, hands for a clock, a box of mixed embellishments (which included some of my favorite round & square fasteners and some tiny glass apothecary vials.
 I used brooches, feathers, leather, elastic, welding goggles, swim goggles and several other odds and ends that I had in our shop, closet (closets), and jewelry boxes.